MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L17_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 >**Note**: You will start by reverting the most recent change to the wiki page.

-1. On you lab computer, in the Azure DevOps portal displaying the **Wiki pane** of the **EShopOnWeb** project, with the content of the **Project Design** wiki selected, in the upper right corner, click the vertical ellipsis symbol and, in the dropdown menu, click **View revisions**.
+1. On you lab computer, in the Azure DevOps portal displaying the **Wiki pane** of the **eShopOnWeb** project, with the content of the **Project Design** wiki selected, in the upper right corner, click the vertical ellipsis symbol and, in the dropdown menu, click **View revisions**.
 1. On the **Revisions** pane, click the entry representing the most recent change.
 1. On the resulting pane, review the comparison between the previous and the current version of the document, click **Revert**, when prompted for the confirmation, click **Revert** again, and then click **Browse Page**.
 1. Back on the **Project Design** pane, verify that the change was successfully reverted.